The U.S. Nursing Shortage by State: 2026 and the Road Ahead

-The nursing shortage in the U.S. impacts virtually all aspects of healthcare, from emergency response times in rural communities to infection rates in urban hospitals.
-The gap between available nurses and demand for care is expected to continue, with estimates of a shortage of 295,360 RNs nationwide by 2030.
-We’ve gathered the data about the nursing shortage by state to help you better understand the unique challenges your facility may face in the years ahead.
+The truth about nursing shortages in United States clinical spaces is that they impact virtually all aspects of healthcare, from emergency response times in rural communities to infection rates in urban hospitals.
+That gap between available nurses and demand for care is expected to continue widening, with projections estimating a nationwide shortage of more than 250,000 RNs by 2030.
+To help you understand what this means for your facility, we’ve gathered some key data about the nursing shortage by state, highlighting some of the unique challenges different regions may face now and in the future.

 Though the shortage affects healthcare across the country, the severity varies by geographical location.
-Nursing shortage statistics by state can provide insights into your facility’s short-term and long-term needs, and give you an idea about what kinds of resources you could engage to address those needs.
+Reviewing nursing shortage statistics by state can provide insights into your facility’s short-term and long-term needs, and give you an idea about what kinds of resources you could engage to continue providing safe, high-quality patient care.

-Here’s a look at the forecast for the nursing job market across the different states — and what you can do to prepare for it.
+Here’s a look at the forecast for the nursing job market across the different states — and what your facility can do to prepare for it.

 Factors Contributing to the Shortage by State and Region

-The nursing shortage is a result of both an increased demand for nurses and a decreased supply of nursing professionals in the workforce.
-This imbalance creates a critical shortage that varies quite a bit by geography and which can have a number of cascading effects impacting patient care, mental health, and nurse job satisfaction to name a few.
-Let’s take a closer look at some of the key demand and supply factors that are creating this market imbalance.
+The current nursing shortage is a result of both an increased demand for nurses and a decreased supply of nursing professionals in the workforce.
+This imbalance creates a workforce scarcity that varies geographically, with a number of cascading impacts to patient care, mental health, nurse job satisfaction, and beyond.
+Let’s take a closer look at some of the key demand and supply factors that are contributing to this market imbalance in states with nursing shortages.

 Aging Population

 The fastest growing segment of the population is the “oldest old,” those who are 85 and older.
-This segment of the population is expected to reach 13.7 million by 2040, more than double the size of that population in 2022.
+This segment of the population is expected to reach 13.7 million by 2040, more than double the size of that population within this decade.

 Retiring Nurses

-The baby boomer generation (born between 1946 and 1965) will reach retirement age and exit the workforce through 2030, leading to a significant loss of experienced nurses.
-An estimated 1 million nurses of all generations are expected to retire by 2030, creating a significant hole in the workforce that must be filled by younger nursing professionals and new graduates.
+The baby boomer generation (born between 1946 and 1964) will continue to retire through 2030, leading to a significant loss of experienced nurses.
+In total, an estimated 1 million nurses of all generations are expected to exit the nursing workforce within that timeframe, exacerbating the projected nursing shortage by 2030 and creating a significant hole in the workforce that must be filled by younger nursing professionals and new graduates.

 Insufficient Educational Program Capacities

 Faculty shortages, fewer clinical site options, and budget constraints limit the capacity of nursing programs, making it increasingly difficult to prepare the next generation of nurses.
-For example, The American Association of Colleges of Nursing reported 65,766 qualified applicants were turned away from nursing programs in 2023.
+In fact, between 2024-2025, more than 65,000 qualified candidates were turned away from nursing programs due to operational limitations.

-The effect of the shortage will vary by type of facility and the care provided.
-For example, small rural clinics may be faced with facility closures and limitations on the services offered, while large hospitals may have to contend with higher nurse-to-patient ratios and the potential for declining quality of care.
+The effects of the unmet nursing demand (by states and across systems) vary according to patient population, facility type, and the care provided.
+For example, small rural clinics may face facility closures and limitations to the services offered, while large hospitals may have to contend with higher nurse-to-patient ratios, the use of alternate care delivery models, and the risk of jeopardizing care quality.

 Nursing Shortage by State: Key Signs to Watch For

-Examining the nursing shortages by state will give you a wide-scope view of the situation for your area.
-However, local elements such as the population density of the area around your facility can also profoundly impact your staffing resources.
+Examining the nursing shortages by state will give you a wide-scope view of the situation, and may answer the question, Is there a nursing shortage in my state?
+However, nursing shortage graphs rarely identify exact numbers for smaller cities (or townships) and local elements such as regional population densities can also profoundly impact your staffing resources.

-You may need to observe nursing staff trends and analyze facility data to identify a shortage.
-Common indicators of the nursing shortage include:
+For estimates that target your precise location, you may need to observe nursing staff trends and analyze facility data to identify patterns across workforce availability.
+Common indicators of site-specific nursing shortages may include:

 - Consistently heavy workloads for staff nurses.